Rafiatu Lawal: Career

 She competed in the women's 59 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
 She finished in 6th place in this competition.
 The 2021 Commonwealth Weightlifting Championships were also held at the same time and her total result gave her the gold medal in this event.
 As a result, she qualified to compete at the 2022 Commonwealth Games in Birmingham, England.

 She won the gold medal in the women's 59 kg event at the 2022 Commonwealth Games held in Birmingham, England.
 She also set new Commonwealth Games records in the Snatch (90 kg), Clean & Jerk (116 kg) and Total (206 kg).

+In March 2024, she won the gold medal in the women's 59 kg event at the 2023 African Games held in Accra, Ghana.
+In August 2024, she competed in the women's 59 kg event at the 2024 Summer Olympics held in Paris, France.
+She finished in fifth place with 230 kg in total.